-Do you have what it takes to win at doing absolutely nothing?
+For an artist-led contest in South Korea, the question is simple: do you have what it takes to be the best at doing absolutely nothing?

 How good are you at doing nothing?
 That’s the premise behind the Space Out Competition, started by South Korean artist WoopsYang.
 If you think it’s as simple as blurring your eyesight and tilting back your head, wise up.
 Look away from this screen right now and try to do nothing.
 I’ll give you a minute.

 Even WoopsYang has no tips for success.
 “You cannot prepare or practise to do it well.
 Spacing out is not something that you can actively do.
 The moment comes when you forget that you are spacing out.”
 And trust me, the moment comes.

 For three years, groups of people have been gathering in busy city centres in South Korea and China to compete in the competition.
 Here’s how it works: Eager participants from around the world apply to WoopsYang, who selects a group of between fifty and eighty to compete, based on their age, diversity, and intention.
 On the date of the competition, the group convenes at a central location, removes their phones and other distractions, and proceeds to float off into nothingness.
 To be successful, one must embrace the feeling and avoid distractions altogether.
 Eventually, the audience chooses ten finalists, and the judges select the winner.